Aachen specialties & restaurants – Enjoy typical Aachen

 Accommodation in Mainz:

-Hotels, apartments and other accommodation in Aachen * You can also book under this link.
-We definitely have the INNside at Melia * stayed overnight in a comfortable hotel with a parking garage from which you can easily reach the museums on foot.
+Hotels, apartments and other accommodation in Aachen * (advertisement) can also be booked under this link.
+We have definitely INNside at Melia * (advertisement), a comfortable hotel with a parking garage, within easy walking distance of the museums.
 You can also find accommodation of your choice using these maps:

-Click on the photo and then pin “Eating in Aachen” on Pinterest
+Click on the photo and then save “Aachen Specialties” on Pinterest

 Do you know this?